Mervyn's

 Mervyn's was an American middle-scale department store chain based in Hayward, California, and founded by Mervin G. Morris (1920–2021).
-It carried national brands of clothing, footwear, bedding, furniture, jewelry, beauty products, electronics, toys, and housewares.
+It carried national brands of clothing, footwear, bedding, bath products, furniture, jewelry, beauty products, electronics, toys, and housewares.
 Many of the company's stores were opened in shopping malls; however, some locations were operated independently.
 Based on 2005 revenue, Mervyn's was the 83rd largest retailer in the United States.

 In 2006, Mervyn's had 189 stores in 10 states.
-One year later, Mervyn's had reduced its store count to 177 stores in seven states.
-On October 17, 2008, the company announced that it would liquidate its assets through a Chapter 7 filing.
-All remaining locations were closed by the end of the year.
-The Morris family, having bought back intellectual property rights to the company in 2009, announced plans to relaunch Mervyn's as an internet-based enterprise.
-The proposed revival never came to fruition.
+One year later, after Mervyn's closed its stores in Oregon and Washington, Mervyn's had reduced its store count to 177 stores in seven states.
+On October 17, 2008, the company announced that it would liquidate its assets through a Chapter 7 filing, planning to close every remaining location by the end of the year.
+The Morris family bought back the intellectual property rights to the company in 2009 and announced plans to relaunch Mervyn's as an internet-based enterprise.
+As of 2024, Meryvn's Department Store has returned as an online only store that specializes in selling closeout and overstock merchandise from other retailers.

 History

 Beginnings

 Mervin G. Morris founded the first Mervyn's store in San Lorenzo, California, on July 29, 1949.
 The store was supposed to be named Mervin's, but a designer suggested that a spelling with a "y" instead of an "i" would be more visually appealing.
 Mervyn's was located in the midst of San Lorenzo Village, a planned residential community between the cities of Hayward and San Leandro, composed of two- and three-bedroom tract homes built between 1944 and the 1950s.
 Mervyn's carved a niche for itself by having a relatively no-frills shopping environment that reduced overhead, enabling the store to price merchandise lower than competing department stores.
-Mervyn's also offered significantly-discounted factory seconds of basics such as jeans, T-shirts, underwear and similar garments, as well as household linens, with flaws minor and undetectable by most.
+Mervyn's also offered significantly-discounted factory seconds of basics such as jeans, T-shirts, underwear, and similar garments, as well as household linens, with flaws minor and undetectable by most.
 During the 1950s and 1960s, this made Mervyn's popular with the young suburban families comprising the majority of San Lorenzo's population.
 This marketing strategy was later abandoned before Mervyn's expanded beyond its original single location, but Mervyn's remained popular as a lower-priced alternative to national department store chains.

 The second Mervyn's store opened about 15 mi south as an anchor tenant of the Fremont Hub Shopping Center, one of two regional malls in Fremont, California, in 1962.